 - Graduate teaching assistants

-I do not plan to regularly use x-hours, but I will use them on the first week of class and for Martin Luther King Jr. Day.
-I may also use them for missed classes, to catch up on material, or for optional, informal session to work through examples.
+- I do not plan to regularly use x-hours, but I may also use them for missed classes, to catch up on material, or for optional, informal sessions to work through examples.
 Make sure to keep this time slot free in case we need to use it.